nolanefe/sentinel-dashboard/README.md

 # Sentinel: Network Security Visualization & Analytics Dashboard

-I built Sentinel to bridge the gap between heavy statistical data engineering and intuitive product design.
-Security logs are notoriously noisy and complex, making it difficult for stakeholders to interpret threats at a glance.
+Sentinel is a full-stack dashboard designed to bridge the gap between heavy statistical data engineering and intuitive product design.
+In the security domain, logs are notoriously noisy and complex, making it difficult for stakeholders to identify critical threats at a glance.

-This full-stack dashboard is designed to cut through that noise.
-It handles the heavy lifting on the backend—using distributed log ingestion and applying probability and time-series analysis to detect outliers.
-Then, it translates those mathematical anomalies into a clean, visually compelling React frontend.
-The ultimate goal of this project is to take raw, high-volume network traffic and turn it into an instantly readable data story.
+This platform handles the heavy lifting on the backend—utilizing distributed log ingestion and time-series analysis to detect outliers—and translates those mathematical anomalies into a clean, highly-interactive React frontend.
+The goal of this project is to transform raw, high-volume network traffic into actionable security intelligence.

 ## Motivation & Business Impact

-In fast-paced, data-driven environments, raw data isn't enough; decision-makers need clear, reliable sources of truth.
-Sentinel was built with this product mindset.
-By abstracting away the complex database queries and statistical math, it empowers non-technical stakeholders to immediately understand the security posture of their network and take action based on clear visual evidence.
+In high-throughput environments, raw security data is often opaque.
+Decision-makers require high-fidelity sources of truth to respond to threats effectively.
+Sentinel was built with a product-centric mindset: by abstracting away complex database queries and statistical math, it empowers both technical and non-technical stakeholders to immediately understand their network's security posture and take action based on empirical evidence.

 ## Analytical Framework

-Sentinel focuses on **data storytelling** by framing the analytics clearly:
+Sentinel utilizes a three-stage analytical framework to optimize threat detection and response:

-1. **The Baseline:** It establishes a clear visual baseline of normal network traffic using a sleek, dark-mode time-series chart.
+* **The Baseline:** Establishes a clear visual baseline of normal network traffic using a sleek, dark-mode time-series architecture.
-2. **The Anomaly:** It uses high-contrast, pre-attentive attributes (bright red markers) to immediately draw the user's eye to critical anomalies, such as massive spikes in payload sizes indicative of DDoS attacks.
+* **The Anomaly:** Employs high-contrast, pre-attentive attributes (bright red markers) to draw immediate attention to critical anomalies, such as volumetric DDoS indicators.
-3. **The Action:** It utilizes a background agent to instantly translate statistical deviations into digestible, actionable alerts.
+* **The Action:** Leverages a background agent to translate statistical deviations into digestible, prioritized alerts for security operations.

 ## Technical Architecture

 This project spans the entire Analytics Engineering stack, from data ingestion to UI component design.

 ### Frontend (Visualization & Application Design)
-* **Framework:** React.js
+* **Language & Library:** JavaScript (ES6+), React.js
-* **Visualizations:** Recharts (chosen for its highly performant, accessible time-series data rendering).
+* **Visualizations:** Recharts (Chosen for its highly performant, accessible time-series data rendering).
 * **UI/UX:** Focuses on clear typography, intentional color hierarchy, and interactive tooltips to translate raw API data into intuitive insights.

 ### Backend (Analytics Engineering & Distributed Systems)
-* **API & Core:** Node.js and Express.js.
+* **API & Logic:** JavaScript (Node.js), Express.js
 * **Distributed Systems:** Utilizes a Master-Executor architecture via Node's native `worker_threads` to simulate distributed, parallel ingestion and cleaning of high-volume network logs.
 * **Database Systems:** Relational data storage using SQLite, serving dynamic API endpoints (`/api/traffic`, `/api/ingest`).
 * **Machine Learning:** Implements time-series analysis using Z-Score statistical algorithms to flag predictive anomalies.